Franz Götz (pilot): North Africa, Malta and Italy

-Götz then served with JG 53 in the Mediterranean Theater.

 On 20 May 1942, III.
 Gruppe was transferred from Sicily to North Africa where the Gruppe was initially based at Martuba Airbase and placed under the command of Major Erich Gerlitz.
 Götz claimed his first aerial victory in this theater on 10 June when he shot down a Spitfire in area of Bir Hakeim.
 He was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 4 September 1942 after 40 aerial victories.
 On 27 October 1942, while the Second Battle of El Alamein was still raging, III.
 Gruppe was withdrawn from North Africa and flown out to Taranto.
 In the timeframe from 20 May to 27 October, the Gruppe had claimed 113 aerial victories for the loss of eleven pilots killed in action, two missing in action, four taken prisoner of war, and ten pilots wounded.
 Following the return from North Africa, III.
 Gruppe received 42 factory new Bf 109 G-4 trop, the first Gruppe of JG 53 to receive this aircraft.
 The Gruppe then moved to Sicily where they were based at Santo Pietro.
 There on 1 November, Götz claimed a Spitfire shot down 20 km east of Gozo Sometime in November 1942, he then replaced Gerlitz as Gruppenkommandeur (group commander) of III.
 Gruppe of JG 53.
+Command of 9.
+Staffel was then passed on to Oberleutnant Hans Röhrig.

+From 2 September to 20 September 1943, command of III.
+Gruppe was temporarily passed to Hauptmann Jürgen Harder.
 On 22 January 1944, Allied forces launched Operation Shingle, the amphibious landing in the area of Anzio and Nettuno.
 In defense of this attack, III.
 Gruppe was ordered to move from Villorba in northern Italy to Orvieto closer to the combat area.
 Götz claimed his last aerial victories in Italy on 26 May.
 On a reconnaissance mission north of Anzio, he was credited with two Spitfire fighters shot down near Marta.
 Three days later, III.
 Gruppe began its withdrawal from the Anzio combat area, arriving in Maniago on 2 June.